 Problem Cause Action The polar axis is not correctly aligned with the celestial pole.
 Repeat the alignment procedure or use the 2-stars alignment.
 The wrong object has been selected.
 Select the correct object.
 The telescope has been aligned on the wrong stars.
 Repeat the alignment procedure.
 The telescope can't slew accurately to an object.
 Some parameters (date, time, location, time zone, DST) are not correctly set.
 Enter the correct parameters.
 The telescope has a large orthogonality error and the mount has been aligned only with 2 stars or less.
 Repeat the alignment using three or more stars.
 The clock battery is exhausted.
 Replace the clock battery and enter again the correct time.
+The mount stops and the message WARNING LOCK CLUTCHES! appears.
+The clutches have been released while slewing or moving at high speed.
+Tighten the clutches and try again.
+At the end of a 2-stars or 3-stars alignment, the message Align mismatch!
+Confirm? appears. the mount r.a. axis is far away from the pole (at least about 10 degrees), or that the cone error is extremely large, or some other alignment parameter is unusually Press ENTER and do a polar alignment afterwards.
+If the r.a. axis is already aligned with the celestial pole, press ESC and realign, being careful to align with the correct stars.
+Otherwise, check that the telescope has the correct orientation on the declination axis flange.
 The clock is wrong.
 The DST setting is wrong.
-Check if the DST is underway and adjust appropriately the DST setting of the mount.
-The clock battery is exhausted.
+Check if the DST is underway and adjust appropriately the DST setting of the mount. Č The clock battery is exhausted.
 Replace the clock battery and enter again the correct time.
-The motors halt and the MOTOR ERROR - CHECK POWER message appears.
-The power supply is inadequate.
-Check that the power supply is able to provide the required current.
-The alignment is incorrect.
-Repeat the alignment procedure.
-The telescope hits an obstacle or the base of the mount.
-Set the Flip Slew Tolerance and Flip Guide Tolerance to a smaller value.